I love how food slides out of a Teflon frying pan. But, are non-stick pans safe?

 We decided to research the topic more thoroughly now that we are responsible for a little one.
 I was surprised by the results.

 In this article we answer:

-- Is nonstick cookware harmful to your health?
+- Is non-stick cookware harmful to your health?

 - What is Teflon and is it safe?

-- What are the best nonstick cookware options with Teflon?
+- What are the best non-stick cookware options with Teflon?

-- What are the safest nonstick cookware options for your health?
+- What are the safest non-stick cookware options for your health?

-Is Nonstick Cookware Harmful to Your Health?
+Is Non-stick Cookware Harmful to Your Health?

-First, it was safe.
-Then, it wasn’t.
-And, now?
-Well, now it’s debatable.
-Nonstick used to mean a Teflon coated pan.
+Non-stick used to mean a Teflon-coated pan.
 Now, there are new nonstick options that do not include Teflon.
 We’ll tell you about both.

 So, full disclosure, we do not use anything with Teflon.
 We believe that it simply is not worth the risk.

-In addition to Teflon, manufactures used to use a coating called “PFOA,” or “perfluorooctanoic acid,” during the application of Teflon.
+In addition to Teflon, manufacturers used to use a coating called “PFOA,” or perfluorooctanoic acid during the application of Teflon.
 Human exposure to PFOA, over long periods and at high levels, presents certain risks, like an increase in cancer, so the US government banned it in 2015 and since then all pans are supposed to be PFOA free.

-We summarize some of the more salient points below, but the video is well done and merits watching if you want a more in depth explanation:
+We summarize some of the more salient points below, but the video is well done and merits watching if you want a more in-depth explanation:

 What Is Teflon and Is It Safe?

 Teflon is a synthetic compound that was first used in the 1930s.
-When used properly, Teflon has been deemed safe by the US goverment.
+When used properly, Teflon has been deemed safe by the US government.

-While the film is not scientific evidence, it does portray a real life court case where the scientific facts were debated.
+While the film is not scientific evidence, it does portray a real-life court case where the scientific facts were debated.
 In that case, Dupont settled by paying $600 million, which implies guilt.

 If you opt to cook with Teflon, then (as stated in the first video) you need to be wary of your heat settings.
 Be sure to keep the temperature of the pan under 500 degrees Fahrenheit.

-I used Teflon coated pans for most of my life and I always noticed that no matter how well I took care of the pan, the coating began to peel off after some use.
+I used Teflon-coated pans for years and I always noticed that no matter how well I took care of the pan, the coating began to peel off after some use.

-What Are the Best Nonstick Cookware Options with Teflon?
+What Are the Best Non-stick Cookware Options with Teflon?

-The best nonstick cookware has undergone rigorous testing, and you’ll find a lot of good options.
+The best non-stick cookware has undergone rigorous testing, and you’ll find a lot of good options.
 Here are our top rated options:

-The handles feature dual-rivets so you can get a comfortable grip when shifting things around on the stove.
+The handles feature dual rivets so you can get a comfortable grip when shifting things around on the stove.

 It’s safe to use these pots and pans on the stove and in the oven, up to 500 degrees Fahrenheit.

-Furthermore, everything is completely dishwasher-safe.
+Furthermore, everything is completely dishwasher safe.

-The Rachel Ray Nonstick Cookware is a beautiful, teal-colored set from this infamous chef.
+The Rachel Ray Non-stick Cookware is a beautiful, teal-colored set from this infamous chef.
 Other available fun colors include purple and yellow.

 This one is also PFOA-free, oven safe and made from aluminum.
 You’ll receive 12 pieces, including a spatula and a slotted spoon.